 Air Conditioning Certification and Certificate Program Information

-HVACR certificate programs can train students in the operation of heating and air conditioning systems.
-Students can also gain strong communication and organizational skills, both of which can be useful when working with businesses and customers.
+While normally voluntary, certification is required for HVACR workers who handle refrigerants.
 Programs are typically available at technical schools and community colleges, as well as some 4-year institutions.
-Applicants must typically have a high school diploma or GED.
+Applicants usually must have a high school diploma or GED.

 Students enrolled in HVACR certificate programs typically complete both professional and technical courses, including how to safely operate air-conditioning systems and how to utilize energy-efficient systems.
 Courses may include: